-Our friendly staff at headspace Woolloongabba can assist young people aged 12 to 25 years with mental health, general health, drug, alcohol, education and employment issues.
-Counselling and GP services are bulk-billed with a current Medicare card and valid Mental Health Treatment Plan.
+Our friendly staff at headspace Woolloongabba can assist young people aged 12 to 25 with mental health, general health, drug, alcohol, work and study issues.
+Some services are bulk-billed with a Medicare card and valid Mental Health Treatment Plan.

-headspace Woolloongabba is accessible by public transport with the Buranda Train Station only a short walk away.
-Please check out the Translink website to plan your journey to our centre - https://translink.com.au/ .
+We are accessible by public transport with Buranda Train Station only a short walk away.
+Please check the Translink website to plan your journey.

 - Monday: 9:00am - 5:00pm

 - Tuesday: 9:00am - 7:00pm

 - Wednesday: 9:00am - 7:00pm

 - Saturday: Closed

 - Sunday: Closed